State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Analysis of Sequential Data Modeling

-\Mod{Now }\Mod{we extract the requirements for model description.} \Mod{First,} \Mod{addressing this formation \Mod{of four blocks},} \Mod{we see that} these states are \Mod{surely} observed in a prescribed order.
-Thus, we find that the order of multiple states should be described in a model ({\bf R1}). \Mod{Second,} \Mod{multiple} states \Mod{can} be observed in a partially overlapped manner as seen in \Mod{$S_1$ and $S_2$}.
-In other words, multiple states \Mod{can} occur simultaneously at a certain \Mod{period}. \Mod{Therefore, the model needs to support the representation capability to describe multiple states occurring \Mod{at the same time} ({\bf R2}).} \Mod{Third}, \Mod{since} the time lengths of respective states mutually differ, \Mod{the} duration of a state \Mod{needs to be expressed} in a model ({\bf R3}).
-Finally, for the case in which each state occurs intermittently, a vacant \Mod{period} between one state and another state that is not involved in the group of sequence might exist between two states.
-Furthermore, \Mod{the length of} this vacant \Mod{period shall} be variable.
-Therefore, state interval between two states in a model must be described ({\bf R4}). \Mod{In summary}, the \Mod{sequential data} model is required to describe these requirements, and this paper defines these respective requirements as follows;
+Now we extract the requirements for model description.
+First, addressing this formation of four blocks, {it is readily apparent} that these states are observed in a prescribed order. {Therefore, it is apparent} that the order of multiple states should be described in a model ({\bf R1}).
+Second, multiple states {are visible} in a partially overlapped manner{,} as {shown by} $S_1$ and $S_2$.
+In other words, multiple states can occur simultaneously at a certain period.
+Therefore, the model {must} support the representation capability to describe multiple states occurring at the same time ({\bf R2}).
+Third, {because} the time lengths of respective states mutually differ, the {state} duration {must} be expressed in a model ({\bf R3}).
+Finally, for the case in which each state occurs intermittently, a {no observation} period between one state and another state that is not involved in the group of sequence might exist between two states.
+Furthermore, the length of this {no observation} period shall be variable.
+Therefore, {the} state interval between two states in a model must be described ({\bf R4}).
+In summary, the sequential data model is required to describe these requirements{.
+This report} defines these respective requirements as follows{.}